Jitheshkumar08/CipherGuard/README.md

 ### Monolith mode

-If you want the backend to serve the frontend directly, set `SERVE_FRONTEND=true` in the backend environment
+If you want the backend to serve the frontend directly, set `SERVE_FRONTEND=true` in the backend environment.

 ## Notes